 Afropunk’s Carnival of Consciousness returns to Atlanta this weekend, packed to the brim with iconic artists and those that will be.
+Along with fan favorite retours like Death Grips and Pusha T, there are quite a few rising faces and sounds that demark 2018’s cultural landscape.
 The Georgia music scene is already all abuzz, hyped for the massive energy Afropunk always brings.

-Here are some of the artists WUOG’s media correspondent is most looking forward to seeing this year!
+Here are some of the artists WUOG’s media correspondents are most looking forward to seeing this year!

 Definitely a man out of time, Benjamin Booker’s bluesy sound and churning guitar place him, sound-wise, more among the ranks of Jimi Hendrix and the guitar maestros of the ‘70s.
 He flies between a country lean, to a grunge vibe, to a jazzy tone almost effortlessly, going wherever the guitar’s instrumental history seems to take him.
 Benjamin Booker is definitely a recent favorite of mine, but a favorite nonetheless.
 His live show is one I’m hoping will be a highlight of the weekend. -Kiara Halls